 Urban renewal allows for the use of tax increment financing, a financing source that is unique to urban renewal, to fund its programs.
 Tax increment revenues- the amount of property taxes generated by the increase in total assessed values in the urban renewal area from the time the urban renewal area is first established- are used to repay "borrowed funds".
-The borrowed funds - which could be commitments to developers and home owners or commitments to repay the city for System Development Charges (SDCs) or administration, are used to pay for urban renewal programs and administration and cannot exceed the maximum indebtedness amount set by the urban renewal plan.
+The borrowed funds - which could be commitments to developers and homeowners or commitments to repay the city for SDCs or administration - are used to pay for urban renewal programs and administration and cannot exceed the maximum indebtedness amount set by the Plan.